 “Yeah,” said Richard.
 He looked down at her with something like pity in his eyes.
 “But it wasn’t anything new.”

 She swung the axe, throwing the heavy head into a high arc before pulling it down as hard as she could.
-The wood split on the second swing, giving way with a satisfying, chunky break, and as Richard set another piece on the stump, Holly imagined the eulogy, the rows of medicated faces staring back at her while she stammered and gave up.
+The wood split on the second swing, giving way with a satisfying, chunky break, and as Richard set another piece on the stump, Holly imagined the eulogy, the rows of medicated faces watching her while she stammered and gave up.
 The whistle of the axe through the air, the words she wanted to say but didn’t, the disdain, the darkness that followed her through those days.
 Timed exhalations, each chop cutting away at something, diffusing the lingering shadow.

 Holly put the axe down, letting the handle fall away from her tired arms.
 She barely managed to catch the canteen Richard threw to her, and, this time, she drained it without a second thought.